Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Discussion

 \section{Discussion}

-Good statistics theory starts with a good model.
-Thus, it is important to study a model that is scientifically motivated.
-LSS models provide such a family of models that reflect certain biological data structures.
-Also, analyzing ML algorithms under different models can give insights into their empirical adaptivity.
-Our results are the first to give a theoretical analysis that DWP of a set of features in a RF tree ensemble recovers high order interactions under the LSS model.
+Relevant statistics theory starts with a model that is a good approximation to reality.
+Thus, it is important to derive theoretical results under a model that is scientifically motivated.
+Our proposed LSS model class provides such a family that reflects the biological phenomena of biomelecule interacting through thresholding.
+Also, analyzing RF based algorithms under different models rather than the smoothness classes in the literature can give insights into their empirical adaptivity.
+Our results are the first to give a theoretical result that DWP of a set of features in an RF tree ensemble recovers high order interactions under the LSS model and reasonable conditions on the RF hyperparameters.
 Moreover, the universality of interaction's DWP in LSS models gives insights into the general difference between quantitative (e.g., prediction accuracy) and qualitative (e.g., interaction recovery) information extraction.
 In scientific problems often the latter is of higher interest.
-Thus, this work narrows the gap between theory and practice for high-order interaction discovery and is of general interest to the community.
+Thus, this work narrows the gap between theory and practice for Boolean interaction discovery and is of general interest to the fields of statistics, data science, machine learning, and scientific fields such as genomics.

-{ Our original motivation to study DWP in RF tree ensemble came from the strong empirical evidence of the iRF procedure.
-Although, a high DWP does not exactly correspond to the RIT interaction selection strategy employed in iRF, they both build on the same high-level quantity, namely, sets of features which \textit{often} appear together on decision paths in a RF tree ensemble.
-Therefore, our results provide evidence that the general interaction discovery strategy of iRF is theoretically justified.
-In on-going work we would like to further investigate in simulation studies major differences and similarities between iRF and LSSFind. }

 Our theoretical analysis also gives some insights of RF for tuning a crucial hyper-parameter $\mt$: Given an interaction with a fixed size, the non-interaction DWP upper bound in Theorem \ref{theo:mainResult} depends only on $C_m$ and $C_m$ is only constrained by $\mt$ (\ref{A:mtry}).
 Therefore, one can find an optimal $\mt$ that minimizes this upper bound.
 The optimal choice of $\mt$ turns out to be $\mt^\star = p \cdot ( 0.5 - s/(2(p-2))$.
 If one third of all features are signal features, that is, $s = p/3$, $\mt^\star$ recovers the default choice in standard RF implementations for regression, namely, $\mt^\star \approx p/3$.
-However, when $p \gg s$, the optimal choice from our theoretical results corresponds to $\mt \approx p/2$, which suggests that with the presence of many noisy features, $\mt/p$ should be larger than $1/3$ as in the default choice.
+However, when $p \gg s$, the optimal choice from our theoretical results corresponds to $\mt \approx p/2$, which suggests that with the presence of many noisy features, $\mt$ should be larger than $p/3$ as in the default choice.
+Further investigations through data inspired simulations and theoretical analyses are needed.